Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 -   If a user is status verification pending, and the account was created 2 days ago
     -   Delete the account
 -   Check every user for their subscription status:
-    -   If only 7 days left create new invoice and email them and mark them as
+    -   If only 5 days left create new invoice and email them and mark them as
-    -   At the day it is due send them an email that their invoice is due and in 7 days their account will be reset
+    -   At the day it is due send them an email that their invoice is due and in 5 days their account will be reset
-    -   If it is expired send them an email that in 7 days their account will be reset
+        -   send them an email that in 5 days their account will be reset
+    -   If the invoice is unpaid after the 5th day, reset the account

 ### Account Reset Meaning